Sports support

 Human Resources Department

 Joined the company in 2023.
-Her strengths include her athleticism and strong leg drive, which allows her to stay on her feet when tackled.
+Her strengths include her strong leg drive and work rate, which allows her to stay on her feet when tackled.
 Since her time as a student champion at the Nippon Sport Science University, she continues to grow and develop with unrivaled competitive spirit and hard work.
 She is passionate about the team regaining the top position in Japan this season.

 Player